chrisjason0505/smart-batching-rl/results.md

 ### 💡 What are we seeing?
 1.  **Queue Size (Top Left)**: The Ai is keeping the queue steady.
 It doesn't let it overflow, but it keeps enough "work" in the queue to make batches efficient.
 2.  **Latency (Top Right)**: Watch the red line.
 It dances around the 500ms limit.
-The AI is playing a high-stakes game of request—waiting as long as possible to get a bigger batch without breaking the SLA.
+Policy is playing a high-stakes game of request—waiting as long as possible to get a bigger batch without breaking the SLA.
-3.  **Actions (Bottom Right)**: The red dots are when the AI shouts **"SERVE!"**.
+3.  **Actions (Bottom Right)**: The red dots are when our policy shouts **"SERVE!"**.
 Notice how it waits, waits, waits... then KAABOOM, serves a huge batch.
 This is exactly the behavior we want for high-efficiency infrastructure.

 ---